sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/inputs/http-client.md

     auto_replay_nacks: true
 ```

-The URL and header values of this type can be dynamically set using [function interpolations]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/interpolation#bloblang-queries" >}}).

 ### Streaming

 If you enable streaming then Tyk Streams will consume the body of the response as a continuous stream of data, breaking messages out following a chosen scanner.
 This allows you to consume APIs that provide long lived streamed data feeds (such as Twitter).

 ### Pagination

 This input supports interpolation functions in the `url` and `headers` fields where data from the previous successfully consumed message (if there was one) can be referenced.
 This can be used in order to support basic levels of pagination.
-However, in cases where pagination depends on logic it is recommended that you use an [http processor]({{< ref "/product-stack/tyk-streaming/configuration/processors/http" >}}) instead, often combined with a [generate input]({{< ref "/product-stack/tyk-streaming/configuration/inputs/generate" >}}) in order to schedule the processor.

 ## Examples